December BirthstonesMay 12, 2022 – Posted in: Jewelry Blog

 Tiffany & Co.
 Introduced the World to Tanzanite.

 Soon after, the company began releasing exclusive pieces of fine tanzanite jewelry.
 The publicity campaign was effective.
 They coined the phrase, “Tanzanite can only be found in two places, Tanzania and Tiffany’s.”

 The Four C’s of Tanzanite

-Tanzanite rarely has visible inclusions, so when they do occur it lowers the value significantly.
+Tanzanite rarely has visible inclusions, so it lowers the value significantly when they do occur.
 The bluest stones are normally over 5 carats.
 Smaller stones are often less vibrant in color.

 Picking the Right Tanzanite For You

 Tanzanite is available in limited quantities.
 It is also growing in popularity.
 It is a very rare jewel.
 And because it only forms on a small stretch of land in Tanzania, the stone’s price and availability are entirely dependent on what happens there.

-It is important to know how to safely set tanzanite.
+It is important to know how to set tanzanite safely.
 We recommend wearing the stone in a necklace or earring (as opposed to a ring), for less exposure to wear and tear.
 However, if you choose to purchase a ring, simply ensure that your stone is in a protective setting.

 Smaller stones are usually bluer and, therefore, more valuable.
 Keep this in mind as you select your gem.

-This December birthstone is generally safe for everyday wear but should be removed for strenuous activity or when you are using chemicals of any kind.
+Tanzanite is generally safe for everyday wear.
+It shouldn’t be worn for strenuous activity or when near any kind of chemicals.
 Tanzanite has good color stability and will not change under normal light exposure or in normal temperatures.

 Like with most stones, regularly cleaning is necessary to keeping your tanzanite looking its best.
 Gently wash with warm water and mild soap.